uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.2.8 =
+* Add support for inserting pages/posts built with Elementor.

 = 3.2.7 =
 * Add insert_pages_override_display filter so site admins can enforce a specific display on all inserted pages.